stochnet/stochnet.github.io/d2r/poison-nova-necromancer.md

 **Remarks**:

 1. In battles, spell Lower Resist (it has very large effect range) on enemies to reduce their resistance to poison, spell Poison Nova to hit everyone and then teleport away.
-No need to wait.
-It may a few seconds for them to die.
+No need to wait if it is a low-player game.
+It may take a few seconds for them to die.

 2. If one Poison Nova is not enough, keep teleporting around the enemies and spell Poisson Nova once in a while.
-Keep the Necromancer safe by the revives and golem.
+Keep the Necromancer safe by using the revives and golem.

 3. Use Corpse Explosion to help the killings.
 However, in 8-player games, Corpse Explosion is not very effective as it only makes damage equal to the corpse life in 1-player game (100%) while the enemies have 450% of their life now.